ntk148v/awesome-stars/README.md

 - [rally](https://github.com/openstack/rally) - Rally provides a framework for performance analysis and benchmarking of individual OpenStack components as well as full production OpenStack cloud deployments
 - [pipenv](https://github.com/pypa/pipenv) - Python Development Workflow for Humans.
 - [pykube](https://github.com/kelproject/pykube) - Python client library for Kubernetes
-- [tldr](https://github.com/tldr-pages/tldr) - :books: Simplified and community-driven man pages
+- [tldr](https://github.com/tldr-pages/tldr) - 📚 Simplified and community-driven man pages
 - [plotly.py](https://github.com/plotly/plotly.py) - An open-source, interactive graphing library for Python (includes Plotly Express) :sparkles:
 - [certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.
 - [packtpub-crawler](https://github.com/niqdev/packtpub-crawler) - Download your daily free Packt Publishing eBook https://www.packtpub.com/packt/offers/free-learning